The Iterated Self: You Are a Function, Not a Constant

 This is hysteresis: the state of a system depends on its history.
 The system has memory, and that memory behaves like inertia.

-You aren’t fighting demons.
-You are fighting damping.
+Often you are not fighting demons so much as damping: history, homeostasis, and a body trying to return to what it knows.
 You are trying to push the system out of a deep attractor basin.
-To escape, you need enough activation energy to overcome the restoring force of your own homeostasis.
+To escape, you need enough activation energy to overcome the restoring force of your own baseline.

 The Debugging Protocol: A 4-Step Loop